Subscribe to updates

 Disposal of No. 168 High Street, Guildford

-In a decision made in the absence of the public, the Cabinet approved, in principle, the disposal of the freehold interest in No. 168 High Street, Guildford.
-This disposal is a key priority for the Council's Financial Recovery Plan, and the likely disposal value is expected to meet or exceed the amount set out in the plan.
+The Cabinet approved, in principle, the disposal of the freehold interest in No. 168 High Street, Guildford.
+This decision is a key priority for the Council's Financial Recovery Plan, and the likely disposal value is expected to meet or exceed the amount set out in the plan.
 A preferred purchaser has been selected following a competitive market exercise.
-The Executive Head of Property and Growth, in consultation with relevant officers and the Economy, Skills & Regeneration Portfolio Holder, was authorised to confirm the final terms of the disposal.
+The Executive Head of Property and Growth, in consultation with relevant officers and the Economy, Skills & Regeneration Portfolio Holder, has been authorised to confirm the final terms of the disposal.

 Nos.
 16-18 The Meads, Farnborough - Budget Approvals

-Also considered in the absence of the public, the Cabinet approved an increase to the capital budget for proposed building works at Nos.
+The Cabinet approved an increase to the capital budget allocation for proposed building works at Nos.
 16-18 The Meads, Farnborough.
-This increase, up to a sum detailed in an exempt report, is to ensure the successful delivery of the works and will be funded from capital receipts allocated to commercial lettings in the 2025/26 Capital Programme.
-The Cabinet also noted the risk mitigation strategy for the project, which is part of the Council's ongoing priority to regenerate Farnborough town centre.
+This decision aligns with previous approvals and aims to ensure the successful delivery of the project as part of the Council's regeneration of Farnborough town centre.
+The increased budget will be funded from capital receipts allocated to commercial lettings in the 2025/26 Capital Programme.
+The risk mitigation strategy for the preferred contractors was also noted.

 Attendees